 Stress is likely for someone who lacks both the capability and the title for the job, but has those expectations set by their managers or because of business needs and feels like they have to work doubly as hard to step up for eventual recognition.

 Annoyance is reserved for those who lead with their titles.
-Lacking the actual capabilities to perform at their roles, the expectations fostered upon them shrinks over time, until all that remains is a ceremonial figurehead of an organization.
+Lacking the actual capabilities to perform their roles, the expectations fostered upon them shrink over time until all that remains is a ceremonial figurehead of an organization.

-That said, equilibrium is not the goal, even if the extremes of that misalignment creates these uncomfortable scenarios.
+That said, equilibrium is not the goal, even if the extremes of that misalignment create these uncomfortable scenarios.
 Capabilities improve; expectations heighten; titles evolve.
-The point isn’t to break down what is commonly thought-of as a singular role into multiple dimensions and then lament at the lack of cohesion, but rather, to pinpoint where the difference between title and responsibility and ability lie and then work to close that gap.
+The point isn’t to break down what is commonly thought of as a singular role into multiple dimensions and then lament the lack of cohesion, but rather, to pinpoint where the difference between title and responsibility and ability lie and then work to close that gap.